DerWaldi/super-mario-deep-reinforcement-learning/README.md

 ## Overview

 The aim of this project is to master the game of Super Mario Bros using a Deep Reinforcement Learning approach.<br />
-Therefore a player agent with a Deep Q Learning Model was implemented
+Therefore a player agent with a Deep Q Learning Model was implemented.

 ## Installation